TwoSet Violin: Tours

 With KickStarter as their primary fundraising method, along with street performance in Sydney, TwoSet raised enough money to go on a worldwide tour in 2017 to 11 cities in 10 countries throughout Asia and Europe, including Taipei, Helsinki, and Frankfurt.

 In 2018, they performed in several places in the United States including New York City, San Francisco, and Los Angeles.

 In October 2019, TwoSet announced another world tour where they planned to visit multiple locations in Oceania, Europe, Asia and North America.
 However, the tour was postponed as a result of the COVID-19 pandemic, and a virtual world tour event was held instead on 28 December 2021.

 On 16 November 2022, they announced an upcoming world tour for 2023 and 2024, later releasing their official announcement on their YouTube channel and a list of the 29 cities that they will be touring, with dates posted subsequently.

-On 12 March 2024, TwoSet announced an upcoming world tour for 2025 and 2026 entitled Sacreligious Games and later began to release dates and locations on their website.
+On 12 March 2024, TwoSet announced an upcoming world tour for 2025 and 2026 entitled Sacrilegious Games and later began to release dates and locations on their website.
 On 15 May, Yang's visa application to work temporarily in the United States was denied, despite being "exactly the same" as Chen's.
 This caused some shows in the world tour to be postponed.
 Later, Yang's second visa application was accepted.
 The first show of the tour, scheduled for 27 September in Vancouver, Canada, was cancelled as the Vancouver Symphony Orchestra went on strike, demanding higher wages.
 As a result, TwoSet created two new shows in Vancouver, one on 9 November and one on 10 November.